Darthseid/ITMT-Capstone/sprints/sprintOne.md

   - Have the security and issues solved
     -  (Mike)
 # Group description goal for sprintOne
-  - How goal was accomplished
+  ## What to think about for the overall project
-  - Explanation of bugs or issues
+     Explanation of bugs or issues
-  - Explanation of security issues that were discovered
+     Explanation of security issues that were discovered Educate the user for their vulnerability
+     Provide link to the instructions on how to update your software or hardware
+     Know the model number and put it on the table Your mom's perspective on devices

   - Giving awareness to users who have smart devices and see if they have vulnerabilities
     - shodan, nmaps, powerBI?(UI/UX), python pandas, piHoles (list out templates), massscan, port forwarding, public IP vulnerabilities, get my ip ---> shodan, zenmap etc.